WTCN-computational-anatomy-group/distributed-computing/README.md

-sched.sub   - Path to the submit binary [try to detect] sched.stat  - Path to the stat binary [try to detect] sched.type  - Type of scheduler 'sge'/'pbs'/[try to detect] job.mem     - Max memory usage by a single job ['2G'] optim.optim - Try to optimise distribution between cluster and local [true] optim.busy  - Business threshold for which local is preferred over
+sched.sub   - Path to the submit binary [try to detect] sched.stat  - Path to the stat binary [try to detect] sched.type  - Type of scheduler 'sge'/'pbs'/[try to detect] job.batch   - Submit jobs as a batch (force same mem for all) [true] job.mem     - (Initial) Max memory usage by a single job ['2G'] job.est_mem - Estimate max memory usage from previous runs [true] optim.optim - Try to optimise distribution between cluster and local [true] optim.busy  - Business threshold for which local is preferred over cluster [0.9]
-              cluster [0.9]
 ```

 #### MATLAB
 ```
-matlab.bin    - Path to matlab binary [try to detect] matlab.add    - Paths to add to Matlab path [{}] matlab.opt    - Commandline options to pass to matlab
-                [{'-nojvm' '-nodesktop' '-nosplash' '-singleCompThread'}] spm.path      - Path to SPM [try to detect] spm.toolboxes - List of SPM toolboxes to add to Matlab path [{}]
+matlab.bin    - Path to matlab binary [try to detect] matlab.add    - Paths to add to Matlab path [{}] matlab.opt    - Commandline options to pass to matlab ['-nojvm -nodesktop -nosplash -singleCompThread'] spm.path      - Path to SPM [try to detect] spm.toolboxes - List of SPM toolboxes to add to Matlab path [{}]
 ```

 #### DATA
 ```
-translate - Cell array of size 2xN with translation between client and
-            server paths [{client.folder server.folder}].
+translate - Cell array of size 2xN with translation between client and server paths [{client.folder server.folder}].
             Example:
                  {'/home/me/'     '/mnt/users/me/' ;
                   '/shared/data/' '/mnt/shared/data'}